 Yes.
 Low-income families can receive a refundable child tax credit equal to 15 percent of earnings above $2,500, up to a maximum credit of $1,400.

 Taxpayers can claim a child tax credit of up to $2,000 per child under age 17.
 The credit is reduced by 5 percent of adjusted gross income over $200,000 for single parents ($400,000 for married couples).
 If the credit exceeds taxes owed, taxpayers can receive up to $1,400 of the balance as a refund, known as the additional child tax credit (ACTC) or refundable CTC.
 The ACTC is limited to 15 percent of earnings above $2,500.
 For other dependents, including children ages 17–18 and full-time college students ages 19–24, the CTC provides a nonrefundable credit of up to $500.

-Families of nearly all incomes benefit from the CTC—with the largest average benefits (about $2,940) going to families in the middle income quintiles.
-Families in the lowest income quintile receive the smallest average credit ($1,260) because many have earnings too low to qualify for the full $2,000 credit, and instead receive some of their CTC as a refundable credit, which is limited to $1,400 per child under 17.
-The average credit value for families in the highest income quintile is about $2,160.
+Families of nearly all incomes benefit from the CTC.
+In 2020, the largest average benefits (about $2,940) will go to families in the middle-income quintiles.
+Families in the lowest income quintile receive the smallest average credit ($1,320) because many have earnings too low to qualify for the full $2,000 credit, and instead receive some of their CTC as a refundable credit, which is limited to $1,400 per child under 17.
+The average credit value for families in the highest income quintile is about $2,140.
 Families in this income range can have their credits limited by its phasing out, which begins at $200,000 for single parents and $400,000 for married couples (figure 1).

 Maag, Elaine.
 2013.
 “Child-Related Benefits in the Federal Income Tax.”
 Low-Income Working Families Brief 27.
 Washington, DC: Urban Institute.

 Maag, Elaine, and Lydia Austin.
 2014.
 “Implications for Changing the Child Tax Credit Refundability Threshold.”
 Tax Notes.
 July 24.